folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 ## Running Karate integration tests

 You can run Karate integration tests against your Rancher environment.
 Examples of Karate tests you can run are the [FOLIO integration tests](https://github.com/folio-org/folio-integration-tests).
-To run the folio integration tests complete the following two steps:
+To run the FOLIO integration tests complete the following two steps:
 1. Add a user with the username of `testing_admin` and the password of `admin` to the supertenant.
 Ask for help on the Slack #devops channel if you need it.
 2. Secure the supertenant.